nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedMcGymmy`.
-It extends `McGymmy` with an undo/redo history, stored internally as a `McGymmy` and `currentStatePointer`.
+The proposed undo/redo mechanism is facilitated by `ModelManager`.
+It stores multiple versions of `McGymmy` in a stack, with the most recent version on top.
 Additionally, it implements the following operations:

+* `ModelManager#canUndo()` - Checks if there are any older McGymmy states.
 * `VersionedMcGymmy#commit()` — Saves the current McGymmy state in its history.
 * `VersionedMcGymmy#undo()` — Restores the previous McGymmy state from its history.
 * `VersionedMcGymmy#redo()` — Restores a previously undone McGymmy state from its history.